graphicmida-wq/SurfAcademy/replit.md

 ## Overview

 Scuola di Longboard is a comprehensive web-based learning management system (LMS) for a surf and longboard school.
-It allows students to enroll in courses, track progress, participate in community discussions, and register for surf camps.
+It allows students to enroll in courses, track progress, participate in community discussions, and register for surf clinics (single-day lessons scheduled during optimal wave conditions).
 The platform supports students, instructors, and administrators with role-specific dashboards and features.
 It's a full-stack TypeScript monorepo using React, Express, and PostgreSQL (via Neon), integrated with Replit's authentication.
 The design is inspired by surf culture with a turquoise and ocean-blue palette.

+### Recent Changes (Nov 2025)

+**Complete "SurfDay" to "Clinic" Refactoring**:
+- **Database Migration**: Renamed tables `surf_days` → `clinics`, `surf_day_registrations` → `clinic_registrations` while preserving all data
+- **Schema Updates**: Updated `shared/schema.ts` with new table names, types, relations, and insert schemas
+- **Storage Layer**: Refactored all storage interface methods and implementations from SurfDay → Clinic naming
+- **API Routes**: Changed all endpoints from `/api/surf-days` → `/api/clinics`
+- **Frontend Pages**: Renamed `SurfDay.tsx` → `Clinic.tsx` with complete internal refactoring
+- **Routing**: Updated App.tsx route from `/surf-day` → `/clinic`
+- **Navigation**: Updated Navbar, Footer, AdminLayout menus to use "Clinic" terminology
+- **Admin Pages**: Removed all "Surf Camp" references from admin Dashboard and PageHeaders
+- **User Pages**: Updated Landing.tsx and Dashboard.tsx to reference "Clinic" instead of "SurfDay"
+- **Standardized Terminology**: Platform now consistently uses "Clinic" for single-day surf lessons (no more "SurfDay" or "Surf Camp" confusion)

 ### Recent Changes (Oct 2025)